Dr Maria-Teresa Gil-Bazo

 Dr Gil-Bazo’s research examines the relationship between the individual and the State as subjects of international law.
 In particular, it analyses the way in which the transformation of sovereignty -especially by virtue of States’ membership in international organisations- may be redefining that relationship.
 Her research focuses on Europe and examines the way in which the status of individuals is shaped by the interaction between different legal orders: international law (of universal and regional scope) and EU law.

 Dr Gil-Bazo supervises Postgraduate research in International Law, EU Law, Refugee Law, and Human Rights.
-She is currently supervising Cosmas Ikegwuruka's PhD on deportation and removal of migrants, and Abdullah Yassen's PhD on the Right of Refugees to Durable Solutions -their research profiles can be found at: http://www.ncl.ac.uk/nuls/study/postgraduate/studentresearchprofiles
+She is currently supervising Mr Yuki Motoyoshi on the use of force against non-State actors in International Law and Ms Christel Querton (AHRC-funded studentship) on gender, generalised violence and refugees in EU Law.
+Some of her former PhD students include Dr Abdullah Yassen (Lecturer at University of Erbil, Iraq), on the Right of Refugees to Durable Solutions and Dr Cosmas Ikegwuruka, on deportation and removal of migrants.
+Their research profiles can be found at: http://www.ncl.ac.uk/nuls/study/postgraduate/studentresearchprofiles

 If you want to receive further information on studying for a research degree at Newcastle Law School please see http://www.ncl.ac.uk/nuls/study/postgraduate/research/index.htm.
 You might also be interested in the Studentships that may be available for PhD research: http://www.ncl.ac.uk/nuls/study/postgraduate/research/funding.htm